FG disburses N6bn to 6 colleges for curriculum devt, others

 Adamu said the funds were provided to the schools through the Tertiary Education Trust Fund (TETFUND).

-He said that TETFUND recently inaugurated the establishment of Centres of Excellence in six colleges of education in each of the geopolitical zone, to promite specialisation in pedagogy, curriculum review and development.
+He said that TETFUND recently inaugurated the establishment of Centres of Excellence in six colleges of education in each of the geopolitical zone, to promote specialisation in pedagogy, curriculum review and development.

 Adamu, represented by Prof Paulinus Okwelle, Executive Secretary, National Commission for Colleges of Education (NCCE), said each of the institutions received N1 billion as take off grant for the project.